Newborn screening tests for your baby

 What kinds of health conditions does newborn screening test for?

 Each state requires different tests, so ask your baby’s health care provider which tests your baby will have.
-You also can visit babysfirsttest.org to find out what conditions your states tests for.
+You also can visit babysfirsttest.org to find out what conditions your state tests for.

-The March of Dimes would like to see all babies in all states screened for at least 32 health conditions.
+March of Dimes works with states to ensure they are testing babies for the health conditions recommended by Department of Health and Human Services (also called HHS).
+The list of health conditions recommended by HHS is called RUSP or Recommended Uniform Screening Panel.
+March of Dimes would like to see all babies in all states screened for at least 35 health conditions.
 Many of these health conditions can be treated if found early.
-The health conditions are divided into five groups:
+The health conditions are divided into six groups:

 - Isovaleric acidemia (IVA)